Wuthering Heights (song): Official video

 Two music videos with similar choreography were created to accompany "Wuthering Heights".
 This version was directed by Keef, who went on to do many of her future videos.
 Bush created the choreography and dance moves to suggest her character is a ghost (as in this scene in the novel), without explicitly stating as much.
 Bush's video was heavily inspired by 1967 BBC version of Wuthering Heights.
-Labelled as "Kate Bush - Wuthering Heights - Official Music Video - Version 1" on her YouTube channel (despite being filmed second) Bush is seen in a white dress with deep, black eyeliner and mist surrounding her in a dark room.
+Labelled as "Kate Bush – Wuthering Heights – Official Music Video – Version 1" on her YouTube channel (despite being filmed second) Bush is seen in a white dress with deep, black eyeliner and mist surrounding her against a dark background.

 In the BBC's 1967 adaptation of Wuthering Heights at the two and a half hour mark, there is a scene where Catherine Earnshaw is outside the window with wide eyes and snow surrounding her in complete darkness with a white hue around her face.
 The words that Catherine speaks are "I've come home" which matches Kate Bush's lyrics "It's me, I'm Cathy, I've come home.
 I'm so cold.
 Let me in-a-your-window."
 Critics have described this video as a milestone in the history of music videos before the MTV era, with Pitchfork putting it on number three on the list of greatest music videos from the 70s.

 The official music video also offer a different perspective when it comes to the novel Wuthering Heights by Emily Brontë.
 Nelly Dean narrates the entire story which leads to a skewed version of Heathcliff and Cathy's relationship.
 She is directly involved in many of the events, expressing the depths of certain situations, but continues to be an unreliable narrator due to her "insensitivity" and "emotional inadequacy" as she follows their romance.
 Kate Bush's song and music videos turn these important scenes into a first person point of view with lines such as “You had a temper, like my jealousy / too hot too greedy.”
 Because of this, Kate Bush's music videos are used by professors as a way to show the haunting themes in the novel Wuthering Heights.